-Manhattan, Kansas—The K-State College of Veterinary Medicine and Veterinary Medical Alumni Association will recognize Dr. Richard E. Webber, a 1965 K-State graduate, with a 2003 Alumni Recognition Award.
-The award will be given in recognition of his being an exemplary role model for future alumni in a professional and community setting.
-It will be presented at the K-State reception to be held in conjunction with the Central Veterinary Conference on August 25, 2003 at the Kansas City Downtown Marriott in Kansas City, Missouri.
+Manhattan, Kansas—The K-State College of Veterinary Medicine and Veterinary Medical Alumni Association recognized Dr. Richard E. Webber, a 1965 K-State graduate, with a 2003 Alumni Recognition Award.
+The award was given in recognition of his being an exemplary role model for future alumni in a professional and community setting.
+It was presented at the K-State reception held in conjunction with the Central Veterinary Conference on August 25, 2003 at the Kansas City Downtown Marriott in Kansas City, Missouri.

 Growing up on a farm in western Reno County Kansas, where his parents Earl and Elsie Webber still live, Richard helped with a Brown Swiss dairy herd, beef cattle, farm operations and was active in 4-H. He attended Pretty Prairie High School, lettered in three sports and was active in High School FFA in which he received a Star Farmer award.
 With these many veterinary medicine motivators, the one that tipped the scale for him was the local large animal veterinarian, Dr. Dan Upson, who greatly influenced his choosing veterinary medicine as a career.

 At K-State, Richard was a member of the Alpha Zeta agricultural honorary, Delta Upsilon, and the Blue Key senior men's scholastic/activity honorary.
 He and his wife Marilyn were married June 6, 1964 and exactly a year later in 1965, they celebrated his graduation from veterinary medicine and an anniversary.